productinfo/Async/README.md

 }
 ~~~

-Here is how you execute the function
+Here is how you execute the async function
 ~~~swift
 createImage() {image in
   // do something with the image
 }
 ~~~

-Here is how you create async functions with parameters
+Here is how you create an async function with parameters
 ~~~swift
 let fetchImage = {(URL: NSURL) in
     async {() -> UIImage in